 As the refugee crisis in Europe deepens, the past week has seen an overwhelming surge from ordinary people reaching out to the stranded refugees.
-Dr Saskia Harkema, a senior lecturer from Wittenborg University, set up an organization called Faces of Change which seeks to empower refugees through education.
+Dr Saskia Harkema, a senior lecturer from WUAS, set up an organization called Faces of Change which seeks to empower refugees through education.

 According to Harkema, who has worked with refugees for years, it can take up to 10 years for a refugee to get a residence permit in Europe.
 “While you wait, you are not allowed to do anything.
 Once you’ve received your residence permit then you first have to learn the language and only after that, when you have a certain level of Dutch or English, can you study.
 Often the degrees they hold are not accepted in Europe so they have to re-educate themselves which can be a problem because access to scholarships are so limited.

 “These refugees are ordinary people like you and me.
 I have contact with a 23-year old activist trapped in one of the most severely bombed cities in Syria.
 He works as a clown to entertain the children and help them get their minds off the war.”

 How many refugees are there in the Netherlands?

 “The media gives the impression that we are overrun by refugees, which is not true,” Harkema says.
 “Worldwide there are 55 million refugees, but in Holland it’s not more than 250 000.
 We have a very restrictive policy of allowing people to come in.
 I also work as a visiting professor for NGO’s, teaching for instance in Kosovo.
 Now we are very focused on doing something for Syrian young people.”